-Should you wrap your hot water heater?
+Do you need to insulate your hot water heater?
 There’s one easy way to tell – touch it.
 If it feels hot, it’s losing heat to the outside air and should be insulated for optimum efficiency and performance.

 Once you’ve determined if you should wrap your hot water heater, how do you do it?
 Follow these quick and easy steps to learn how to insulate your hot water heater.

-5. Cut out spaces as needed.
-If the blanket covers any electric panels, gas valves, burner elements, pressure releases valves, or pipes, use the marker to trace the locations of those elements on the insulating blanket.
+See if the blanket covers any electric panels, gas valves, burner elements, pressure releases valves, or pipes.
+Use the marker to trace the locations of those elements on the insulating blanket.
 Remove the blanket and cut out the spaces so that those parts are exposed and accessible.

 Now just wait for your next energy bill!
 You may notice the savings right away, and insulating almost always pays for itself after a year.
 If you have an electric hot water heater, you can consider rigid insulation or bottom board to save an additional 4% – 9% on your water energy usage.
 This type of rigid water heater insulation is easiest to install when you first put in your hot water heater, so if you’re buying a new hot water tank, contact Newcomb and Company.

-Any questions?
+Any questions about how to insulate a hot water heater?
 Give us a call at 919-862-3000!
 Our technicians are happy to help you determine if you should wrap your hot water heater.